Workplace Investigations

 Manager training: recognition, response and escalation

-Manager training should move beyond awareness to practical recognition, response and escalation skills.
-Confidence in the moment is what makes the policy operational.
+Manager training should move beyond awareness content to practical recognition, response and escalation capability.
+The point is operational confidence at the moment a manager is presented with a report or observes concerning behaviour — the moment when the policy is either operationalised or not.

 Frequently asked questions